serge0design/pimcore-custom-twig/docs/twig-tests.md

 ```

 twigTestIsBoolean\
-Check if item is bool
+Check if item is of bool

 ```
 {% if item is twigTestIsBoolean %}